stefanodixon-ux/webMAN-MOD/README.md

 Requirements for GNU/Linux:
 - An x86 linux distribution, Fedora 20 is tested working
 - git, clone this repository with the following command: *git clone https://github.com/aldostools/webMAN-MOD.git*
-- Official PS3 SDK v400.001 leaked version
+- Official PS3 SDK v400.001 leaked version (or later)
 - Official Cell OS Lv-2 leaked toolchain (a 4.1M patched GCC 4.1.1 version)
 - wine for the missing linux tools
 - A compiled Scetool binary, ps3 keys
-- Open Source PSL1GHT SDK to compile prepISO and PKG Updater only
+- Open Source PSL1GHT SDK to compile prepISO, PKG/ROM Launcher and PKG Updater

 ## Credits
 - All the documentation on *http://www.psdevwiki.com*, and to all the devs who contributed